Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-China's factory activity slipped into the worst contraction since December 2023, revealing early damage of Donald Trump's tariffs and prompting calls for a speedy policy boost.
+China's factory activity slipped into the worst contraction since December 2023, revealing early damage from Donald Trump's tariffs and prompting calls for a speedy policy boost.

 The official manufacturing purchasing managers' index fell more than expected to 49 from 50.5 in March, the National Bureau of Statistics said Wednesday.
 The non-manufacturing measure showed activity in construction and services grew less than forecast.

-The indicators offer an alarming first official look at the health of China's economy after the Trump administration imposed sweeping tariffs of 145% on Chinese products, a level expected to hurt a sector that contributed to nearly a third of the economy's growth last year.
+The indicators offer a gloomy first official look at the health of China's economy after the Trump administration imposed sweeping tariffs of 145% on Chinese products, a level expected to hurt a sector that contributed to nearly a third of the economy's growth last year.

 "It's definitely worse than expected.
 It shows tariffs started to bite," Robin Xing, chief China economist at Morgan Stanley, said on Bloomberg Television.
 He forecast a significant economic slowdown this quarter that could trigger more stimulus.

-The offshore yuan extended its drop, declining 0.1% to about 7.27 per dollar after the data missed expectations.
+The offshore yuan extended its drop against the dollar after the data missed expectations, before paring back losses and rising 0.1% to around 7.26 per dollar in the afternoon on the greenback's decline.
 The onshore stock benchmark CSI 300 Index was little changed.

 To help ease the pressure on exporters, Beijing this week laid out plans to help struggling firms access loans and to boost domestic consumption, but stopped short of announcing more aggressive economic stimulus.
 Instead, officials are focusing on executing the stimulus package approved in early March.